Minninnewah/sock-shop_iot_services/README.md

 docker build ./IoT_handler_evil/ -t minninnewah/iot_handler_evil
 ```

-Afterwards, they have to been push to the DockerHub.
+Afterwards, they have to been pushed to the DockerHub.